 Here are a few quick observations from this game writer‘s perspective.

-- The Astros’ cheating did NOT spread to the Red Sox with coach Joey Cora.
+- The Astros’ cheating did NOT spread to the Red Sox with coach Alex Cora.
 At the same time MLB fined the Yanks for their cheating, they levied a larger penalty on the Red Sox for their Apple Watch cheating scheme in… pay attention now… 2017.
 So the Red Sox cheating was happening while Cora was still coaching with the competition in Texas.
 If you’re going to point fingers at the source of the cancer, I think you’re going to have to look northeast, not southwest.

 - The timeframe and logistics on the scandal are puzzling, and they all make MLB look slow, old, and infirm.
 If the cheating was so obvious and widespread in 2017 why was nothing done in 2018 or 2019?
 Where is the Mitchell Report for this scandal?
 Why isn’t MLB monitoring bullpen phones?
 And why oh why wasn’t MLB encrypting the living hell out of the centerfield camera video feed?